-Now, the Bathhouse Row
+Now, the remaining Bathhouse Row

-structures are part of a National Historic Landmark District and represent the grandest collection of such bathhouses in North America.
+structures in Hot Springs National Park are part of a National Historic Landmark District and represent the grandest collection of such bathhouses in North America.

 While preserving an array of 47 hot springs and their watershed, the park provides hiking trails, scenic drives, camping and picnic areas.
-Its visitors center is located in the restored Fordyce Bathhouse, which is open to self-guided tours.
-The park is located in and around downtown Hot Springs, Arkansas's top tourist destination.
+Throughout the town of Hot Springs, which surrounds the park, there are plenty of lodging properties, ranging from bed and breakfasts, historic and modern hotels to lakefront condos, cabins and cottages.
+The Hot Springs National Park visitors center is located in the restored Fordyce Bathhouse, which is open to free self-guided tours.
+Hot Springs National Park is located in and around downtown Hot Springs, Arkansas's top tourist destination.
 (800) SPA-CITY.

 For more information about Hot Springs National Park, call or visit: 501-624-2701; www.nps.gov/hosp/.